 Which Tax Pools?

 Managing a portfolio for tax efficiency involves several decisions.
 One should consider tax diversification among the “pools” and make their asset location decisions based on their tax situation.
-While you shouldn’t make investment decisions exclusively based on tax considerations, they should be a key factor in the decision-making process.
+While you shouldn’t make investment decisions exclusively based on tax considerations, they should be a key factor in the portfolio management process.
 Considering the tax implications of your decisions before implementation in your portfolio can increase your after-tax return.

 Assume you have decided to hold a certain amount of fixed income, some of which will be in accounts that are taxable.
-You would like to receive the highest rate of return for these assets consistent with your risk tolerance but also considering your tax situation.
+You would like to receive the highest rate of return for these assets consistent with your risk management and tolerance but also considering your tax situation.
 An investor who is consistently in the lowest tax brackets may wish to select corporate bonds or other higher yielding fixed income options.
 An investor with a similar portfolio who is more often in a higher tax bracket may wish to select tax-free municipal bonds for this portion of their fixed income need, particularly if they reside in a state with a high tax liability.
 They may experience a lower nominal return but a higher return after tax.